BSc (Hons) Digital Media and Creative Computing

 You'll gain a deep understanding of digital media and its impact on society, learning to harness its power to realise your own creative vision.
 At the same time, you'll gain a real mastery of computing science, becoming confident in computer programming, games, web and app development, machine learning and artificial intelligence.
 You can tailor the balance between digital media and computing science to suit your own career ambitions.

 Your imagination will thrive in our creative campus's cutting-edge facilities.
-The professional three-camera setup in our TV Studio enables you to direct and capture high-definition footage, which you can digitally edit to industry strands in our Media Suite.
+The professional three-camera setup in our TV Studio enables you to direct and capture high-definition footage, which you can digitally edit to industry standards in our Media Suite.
 Games development, meanwhile, takes place in our advanced graphics and computing lab, with computers powered by powerful graphics cards.

 Your journey will be supported by both academic experts and industry insiders, guiding you towards your career goals.
 You'll graduate with an enviable skillset that is hugely in demand by employers across the digital creative industries.
 You might embark on a career in web or app development, in digital gaming, visual or special effects, software engineering, sound design or editing, digital content creation, or in marketing and promotional industries.